tripal/tripal/docs/user_guide/install_tripal/upgrade_from_tripal2.rst

     If you have made customizations to Chado you may encounter problems during the upgrade.
 It is not recommended to ever change any of the existing tables of Chado.
 However, if you have and if you do encounter such issues, please use the Tripal Issue queue to request help: https://github.com/tripal/tripal/issues

 2. Put the site in maintenance mode.
 Before completing any upgrade you should put your site into "maintenance mode".
 This ensures that users are isolated from any temporary error messages generated through the process.
-To put the site in maintenance mode, navigate to ** Administrative > Configuration > Maintenance Mode** .
+To put the site in maintenance mode, navigate to **Administration > Configuration > Maintenance Mode** .
 Then click the **Put site into maintenance mode** checkbox and click **Save Configuration**.
 Additionally, there is a text area on this page that allows you to customize the message displayed to your users while your site is in maintenance mode.

   .. image:: upgrade_from_tripal2.step1-2.png